 Key Takeaways:

-- The company has begun selling its new RV-15 kit and continues to benefit from a dedicated and passionate customer base.
+- The company has begun selling its new RV-15 kit and continues to benefit from a passionate customer base.

-- The recently announced final MOSAIC rule is viewed as an additional positive factor contributing to Van's Aircraft's promising outlook.
+- The recently announced final MOSAIC rule is viewed as another positive factor contributing to Van's Aircraft's promising outlook.

 See a mistake?
 Contact us.